rishiraj230906-dotcom/spring_redis/README.md

 Instead of relying on Java synchronization (which fails in distributed systems), I used Redis as a centralized, thread-safe gatekeeper.
   1. Horizontal Cap (Max 100 Bot Replies)
     Approach:-
-        I used Redis’ atomic INCR operation:
+        I used Redis atomic INCR operation:

       Why this is thread-safe:
         INCR is atomic in Redis
         Even with 200 concurrent requests:
             Each increment happens sequentially inside Redis
             No two threads can corrupt the value

   2. Cooldown Cap (Bot ↔ Human Interaction)
     Approach:-
-        Used Redis SETNX (set-if-absent) with TTL:
+        Used Redis SETNX

      Why this is thread-safe:
         SETNX is atomic
         Only one request succeeds
         Others fail immediately

+  4. Vertical Cap:
+     A comment thread cannot go deeper than 20 levels.
+(Reject if depth_level > 20).

 Phase 3: Smart Notifications
     Max 1 notification per 15 minutes